stablekernel/aqueduct/source/docs/http/configure.md

 If required properties are omitted from the YAML file being read, application startup will fail and throw an informative error.

-You may use `ConfigurationItem`s to read values from environment variables.
+You may use `Configuration`s to read values from environment variables.
 In `config.yaml`, use a `$`-prefixed environment variable name instead of a value:

 ```
 database: $DATABASE_CONNECTION_URL
 apiBaseURL: /api
 ```

-If the environment variable `DATABASE_CONNECTION_URL`'s value were `"postgres://user:password@localhost:5432/test"`, the value of `TodoConfigurationItem.database` will be that string at runtime.
+If the environment variable `DATABASE_CONNECTION_URL`'s value were `"postgres://user:password@localhost:5432/test"`, the value of `TodoConfiguration.database` will be that string at runtime.
 (Note that `DatabaseConnectionConfiguration` may either have a YAML object for each connection attribute, or a database connection string.)

 The [safe_config package](https://pub.dartlang.org/packages/safe_config) has instructions for more additional usages.